PiJoules/toy-kernel/README.md

 Exit QEMU with `Alt+2, type quit, ENTER`.

-Note that launching QEMU with `-nographic` can do some weird thing
+Note that launching QEMU with `-nographic` can mess up the terminal on some shells.
+Use `reset` after exiting QEMU to fix this.

 #### Graphics Modes